animatable-js/animatable_js/README.md

 # Make an animation in Javascript
-This package allows easy implementation of linear or curved animation in javascript.
+This package allows easy and light implementation of linear or curved animation in javascript.
 `Especially suitable in a development environment on web components or canvas.`

 [한국어로 보기](README.ko.md)